teaguetomesh/dqva-and-circuit-cutting/README.md

 - [x] Start with incumbent found by the randomized searcher. https://www.gurobi.com/documentation/8.1/refman/start.html.
 Task removed.
 Randomized searcher is too slow to find a solution.
 - [x] Implement auto number of cluster optimization
 - [x] Output parser (try the parsed output with cutter to verify K,d calculation)
-- [ ] Replace exponential objective with linear?
+- [x] Replace exponential objective with linear?
+Works for 2 clusters.
+Linear objective is equivalent to only minimizing number of cuts, and does not address cluster qubit requirements.
 ### Cut searcher benchmark
 Benchmarking the running speed of randomized cut searcher vs MIQCP solver.
 MIQCP solver is both much faster and offers better cuts.
 ## Cutter